wjk199511140034/Find-Reality/README.md

 -ip <ip_addr>		Manually specify IP
 -d <file_addr>  	Check local domains
 -e <num>		    Epend IP C-segments
--m <num>		    multithreading, default is 20
+-m <num>		    Concurrency, default is 20
 -dp			        Enable deep check
 -h, --help          Show this help message
 ```
 ## WARNING<br>
 Do not run this script in a production environment.
 Do not run this script multiple times within a short period.
-Do not attempt to set the concurrency limit (-m) too high.<br>
+Do not attempt to set the concurrency (-m) too high.<br>
 Please comply with local laws and regulations.
 Read the code carefully before execution.
-Use this script at your own risk; the user is solely responsible for any consequences caused by the abuse of this script!<br>
+Use this script at your own risk.<br>
+You are solely responsible for any consequences caused by the abuse of this script!<br>
 ## 扫描Reality站点<br>
 用法:<br>
 ```